mazurowski-lab/swssl-for-anomaly-detection/README.md

 You can obtain the Chest XRay dataset from [here](https://data.mendeley.com/datasets/rscbjbr9sj/2), and the DBT dataset from [here](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=64685580).
 We are also happy to provide pre-processed data upon request.

-### Step 1: Model Running
+### Step 1: Model Running:

 You can run "bash run_chest.sh" to obtain the performance reported in the paper.
 Running on the DBT dataset is very similar, but you need to change some hyperparameters as described in the paper.

 ## Citation